Ticket Management

 Filter tickets by:

-- Status: Active, Won, Cancelled, All.
+- Status: Active, Won, Cancelled, All (on the All Tickets tab).

-Status management
+Status management#

 Tickets automatically update: